LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 &nbsp;

-Everytime he looked at her,
+Everytime she looked at him,

 her heart started pounding,

-but both were young and fearful
+both were young and fearful

 of the kind that tastes so well,